 OrientDB is an open source NoSQL database management system that was written in Java.
 Alternatives to RDBMS have been existent for many years but they have been used primarily in use cases such cases as Telecommunications, Medicine, CAD and the like.
 Not a surprise, but the larger web application giants like Google, Facebook, LinkedIn, Amazon and etc. have been using NoSQL based solutions for their production environments.
 It is a document based database but the relationships are all managed as a graph rather than the relationships in tables and the like.
 OrientDB is a Distributed Graph Database engine with the flexibility of a Document Database all in one NoSQL database.
 There are many areas that the traditional RDBMS haven’t been able to cater but these NoSQL databases as like OrientDB was able to answer – such as Performance, Scalability, Smaller footprint, Flexibility in Schemas.

 Following are some of the advantages of using OrientDB, let us now take a look at each and every one of them:

 HBase is an open source, multidimensional, distributed, and scalable NoSQL database written in Java.
 HBase runs on top of HDFS (Hadoop Distributed File System) and provides BigTable like capabilities to Hadoop.
-It is designed to provide a fault tolerant way of storing large collection of sparse data sets.
-Since, HBase achieves high throughput and low latency by providing faster Read/Write Access on huge data sets.
-Therefore, HBase is the choice for the applications which require fast & random access to large amount of data.
+It is designed to provide a fault-tolerant way of storing a large collection of sparse data sets.
+Since HBase achieves high throughput and low latency by providing faster Read/Write Access on huge datasets.
+Therefore, HBase is the choice for the applications which require fast & random access to a large amount of data.
 It provides compression, in-memory operations and Bloom filters (data structure which tells whether a value is present in a set or not) to fulfill the requirement of fast and random read-writes.

 Related Article: Introduction To HBase For Hadoop